chrisdola/hashivault_jwt_credential_plugin/README.md

 **Why use this type of credential plugin?**

 "Secret-zero" is a common challenge when managing Vault AppRole credentials - how do you securely pre-seed the secret-id into a process without just storing the secret-id somewhere else?
 Within Tower/AAP that's a common problem one would face since all the existing solutions rely on manually storing the secret-id in a credential or even storing it within an Ansible Vault.
-Plus depending on the Ansible environment.
 Not ideal right?

 This plugin attempts to create a more secure way to provide Vault credentials to a playbook by allowing Tower/AAP to act as a "trusted orchestrator" to issue Vault secrets.